avictormorais/posterfy/README.md

 ## 🎉 Community Contributions
 A huge thank you to [debug420](https://github.com/debug420) for contributing improvements to Posterfy!
 This fork introduced some great new features, your contributions help make Posterfy even better. 🚀

+## 📄 License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.

+### What this means:

+✅ **You can:**
+- Share — copy and redistribute the material in any medium or format

+❌ **You cannot:**
+- Use the material for commercial purposes
+- Remix, transform, or build upon the material and distribute it

+⚠️ **You must:**
+- Give appropriate credit and provide a link to the license
+- Indicate if changes were made

+Please, all improvements, fixes and opinions are welcome, use this repo to share ideas and get in touch.

+For the complete license terms, see the [LICENSE](./LICENSE) file or visit: https://creativecommons.org/licenses/by-nc-nd/4.0/

 <h3 align="left">📕 - Disclaimer</h3>

 - **🛡️ Non-profit** - This project is made for educational and non-commercial purposes.
 All rights to images and information belong to Spotify and the respective artists.